telerik/blazor-docs/components/dropzone/overview.md

 # Blazor DropZone Overview

-The <a href="https://www.telerik.com/blazor-ui/dropzone" target="_blank">Blazor DropZone component</a> allows you to declare an external drop zone for an existing [FileSelect]({%slug fileselect-overview%}) or [Upload]({%slug upload-overview%}) component.
-This enables the users to drag and drop one or multiple files to a designated space in their viewport.
-Dropping the files in the connected DropZone area will automatically select/upload them.
+The <a href="https://www.telerik.com/blazor-ui/dropzone" target="_blank">Telerik UI for Blazor DropZone component</a> allows you to declare an external drop zone for an existing [FileSelect]({%slug fileselect-overview%}) or [Upload]({%slug upload-overview%}) component.

+This integration enables the users to drag and drop one or multiple files to a designated space in their viewport.
+Dropping the files in the connected DropZone area will automatically select or upload them respectively.

-## Creating DropZone
+## Creating the DropZone

-1. Use the `TelerikDropZone` tag to add the component to your razor page.
+1. Add the DropZone to your Razor page by using the `TelerikDropZone` tag.
-1. Set the `Id` parameter of the DropZone component.
+1. Set the `Id` parameter of the component.
-1. Set the `DropZoneId` of the [FileSelect]({%slug fileselect-overview%}#fileselect-parameters)/[Upload]({%slug upload-overview%}#upload-parameters) component to match the `Id` of the DropZone.
-Read more in [DropZone Integration]({%slug dropzone-integration%}).
+1. Set the `DropZoneId` of the [FileSelect]({%slug fileselect-overview%}#fileselect-parameters) or [Upload]({%slug upload-overview%}#upload-parameters) component to match the `Id` of the DropZone.
+For more information, go to the article on the [supported integration of the DropZone]({%slug dropzone-integration%}).
-1. (optional) Use the `NoteText` to add a note in the DropZone.
+1. (Optional) Add a note to the DropZone by using the `NoteText` setting.

->caption Basic configuration of the DropZone with FileSelect.
+>caption Basic configuration of the DropZone with the FileSelect component.
 ````CSHTML
 <TelerikDropZone Id="@DropZoneId" NoteText="@NoteText" />